Security Update: March 2025 – Critical Linux Kernel Vulnerability

 Q: How do I know if my Linux server is vulnerable?

 A: Check your kernel version and review security advisories.
 Apply patches promptly and monitor system logs.
+Or just wait for the angry emails.

 Q: What is privilege escalation?

 A: It’s when an attacker gains higher access rights, often root, by exploiting a flaw in the system.
+It’s like sneaking into the VIP section with a fake moustache.

 Q: How often should I update my server’s kernel?

 A: Update as soon as security patches are released and schedule regular maintenance checks.
+If you wait longer, your server will sulk.

 Resources